 You can also read about “Street Hierarchy”.
 Grids are very efficient and can move traffic in many directions.
-Curvilinear roads are highly inefficient, because cars have to follow non-cardinal routes to get from Point A to Point B, and there’s only one way to get there.
-Imagine if Pac-Man was a rigged game with curvy routes, where you couldn’t escape.
+Curvilinear roads are highly inefficient, because cars have to follow non-cardinal routes to get from Point A to Point B, and there’s usually only one way to get from A to B. Imagine if Pac-Man was a rigged game with curvy routes, where you couldn’t escape.

 If you were to look at the distribution of fire stations in San Diego, you’d find that denser areas have more fire stations, and low density suburban areas have fewer fire stations.
-This is a bad math problem: lots of area to cover, fewer fire stations.
+It has to do with their equations for calculating response times, but many firefighters have to told me that they are not meeting the response time expectations in suburban neighborhoods.
+This is a bad math problem: lots of area to cover, fewer fire stations, curvy roads.
 Building more fire stations and throwing more money at it is only part of the solution.

 My solution is to take our current roads and re-draw some lines.
 From the left side of the street to the right side (known as right-of way), cities can do what they want.
-We can make travel lanes for cars, bike lanes, railroad tracks, gravel footpaths, etc. We can make our car lanes 15 feet wide or 10 feet wide.
+We have the option to make travel lanes for cars, bike lanes, railroad tracks, gravel footpaths, etc. We can make our car lanes 15 feet wide or 10 feet wide.
 People who work in transportation can re-think how streets are drawn.

 I’m advocating that we take our right-of-way in arterial and collector roads, make some roads skinner (15 ft → 10 ft), and use the extra space to create something similar to a bus-only lane.
 We don’t have to build any new roads.

-In these new lanes, we offer fire-trucks and emergency first responders priority access.
+In these new lanes, fire-trucks and emergency first responders get priority access.
 No cars are allowed to travel on them.
 This allows fire trucks to get to destinations rapidly.
-During normal times, these are bus-only lanes.
+During non-emergencies, these are bus-only lanes.
 This allows our mass transit in suburbs to gain a speed advantage and not have to sit in traffic.